MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial2.md

 ## Next steps

-Hooray, your Skill is now ready to be used in a Desktop Application.The full source code for the sample will soon be available on GitHub.
+Hooray, your Skill is now ready to be used in a Desktop Application.
+The full source code for the sample will soon be available on GitHub.
-Play around with other samples on GitHub (add link) and extend them however you like.
+Play around with other samples on [GitHub](https://github.com/Microsoft/WindowsVisionSkillsPreview/tree/master/samples/SentimentAnalyzerCustomSkill) and extend them however you like.

 [!INCLUDE [help](../includes/get-help-vision.md)]